contentful/template-blog-webapp-nextjs/README.md

 4. Now, when you view an unpublished entry in Contentful, you should see a "Preview" button that will take you to the preview URL for that entry.
 Clicking this button should show you a preview of the entry on your Next.js site, using the draft API route that we set up earlier.

 ### Exiting the Content Preview
 To disable draft mode, navigate to the `/api/disable-draft` route.
-This route is already exist in the app and can be found in `pages/api/disable-draft.page.tsx`. e the preview is enabled, it persists for the [entire session](https://nextjs.org/docs/advanced-features/preview-mode#clear-the-preview-mode-cookies).
+This route already exists in the app and can be found in `pages/api/disable-draft.page.tsx`. e the preview is enabled, it persists for the [entire session](https://nextjs.org/docs/advanced-features/preview-mode#clear-the-preview-mode-cookies).
 To exit preview mode, use the `clearPreviewData` method and redirect the user back to the index page.
 This route is already written in the app and can be found in `pages/api/exit-preview.js`.

 $~$